RobLui/robbertluit.be/pages/01.home/_portfolio/portfolio.md

             linkurl: hackernews.robbertluit.be
             projectdate: '2016'
             category: 'Web Backend 2'
-            description: 'The well known hackernews remade in a php framework.
+            description: 'The well known Hackernews remade in a php framework.
 Made for a school assignment.'
         -
             title: 'Pokemon App'
             linker: pokemonapp